 Step 5: Miscellaneous and Finalizing

 Throughout all of this, keep in mind file size.
 If the images you’ve included are enormous, then you won’t be able to attach your portfolio to any emails (email providers usually have a size limit on attachments).
-If you find that yours is too big, try shrinking each individual image, or reducing the amount of images in the portfolio.
-If you don’t know how big the file is, then refer to my Guide to Understanding Computer Files.
+If you find that yours is too big, try shrinking each individual image or reducing the number of images in the portfolio.

-You’re done!
-Congratulations, you have a digital art portfolio; one that doesn’t require payment to upkeep and can be submitted digitally.
-Hopefully it will help get you on your way to a promising Graphic Design career.
+Congratulations, you have a digital art portfolio, one that doesn’t require payment for upkeep and can be submitted digitally.
+Hopefully, it will help get you on your way to a promising Graphic Design career.

 - If you have drawings/paintings that you want to include, but don’t have a scanner, call your local library.
 Often times public computer labs will have a scanner available for use.
 Just remember to bring your flash drive.

 - If you think your portfolio is lacking content, don’t be afraid to create something new.
 Draw a new picture, or design a mock-up poster.
 It’s quicker to use things you’ve already created, but a portfolio is all about showing off your artistic abilities, so don’t be afraid to go that extra mile.

 - When organizing your images in a page-making program (like Adobe InDesign or QuarkXpress) always work towards clarity.
 Your format could be a clean list of pictures, or a wacky fun spiral pattern, but if the employer can’t follow it, then it isn’t serving its purpose.
 (See the second image for some examples of layouts.)

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Lilly on July 30, 2018: